rafaelcollege123/Platfrom-Computing/Assignment 1/readme.md

 ## Screenshot and/or Video Walkthrough

 <img src="https://imgur.com/a/DI1T5MH" title='Screenshots of website' width='' alt='Screenshot 1: Displays mix of headers, paragraphs, and divs.
 Screenshot 2: CSS code displaying 4 ways to format.
 Screenshot 3: Displays the 3 paragraphs and the github link as a button.
 Screenshot 4: Displays the modified title and the Image used  ' />
-(if picture link doesn't show pictures: https://imgur.com/a/DI1T5MH)
+(if picture link doesn't show pictures: https://imgur.com/a/DI1T5MH Screenshot 1: Displays mix of headers, paragraphs, and divs.
+Screenshot 2: CSS code displaying 4 ways to format.
+Screenshot 3: Displays the 3 paragraphs and the github link as a button.
+Screenshot 4: Displays the modified title and the Image used)

 ## Notes:
 PROVIDE RELEVANT OR ADDITIONAL INFORMATION HERE.
 Below are formatting options to add emphasis in text